Qiskit/RFCs/0015-estimator-interface.md

 This is proposed instead of `{"IIZY": 0.5, "XIII": 0.2}` anticipating the overhead of storing and working with so many `"I"`'s for large devices.

+Note that the above is simply the data model; the `ObservablesArray` object, either in the constructor or special static coercion method, will accept the `quantum_info` objects such as `Pauli` and `SparsePauliOp` that they are used to.
+Further, through [type coersion](#type-coercion-strategy) in `Estimator.run()` itself, a user won't need to manually construct an `ObservablesArray`, as shown in the example in the [Design Proposal](#design-proposal) section.

 It is up to each `Estimator` implementation to, if it sees fit, to solve a graph coloring problem that decides how to produce a sufficient set of physical circuits that are capable of producing data to make each of these estimates.

 ### Arrays and Broadcasting <a name="arrays-and-broadcasting"></a>